-People in today’s society are thinking more about how they eat these days.
-With the obesity problem we currently have, it’s not necessarily a bad thing.
+People in today's society are thinking more about how they eat.
+With the obesity problem we currently have, that's not necessarily a bad thing.
 Think how healthy our nation would be if we ate a scientifically balanced diet like our cows do.

 We all know how healthy our product is.
 With nine essential nutrients, milk is not only one of the most nutrient-dense beverages but also one of the most nutrient-dense foods Americans can consume.
 We need to be proud of this.

-Across the country, there is a movement to reduce the caloric content of our foods, especially in the school lunch program.
-Flavored milks like chocolate and strawberry milks are under attack from some of our government representatives and health professionals because of the sugar content.
-Cheese and other dairy products are also under attack for the fat content.
+Across the country, there is a movement to reduce the caloric content of our foods, especially in school lunch programs.
+Flavored milks like chocolate and strawberry milk are under attack from some of our government representatives and health professionals because of the sugar content in these products.
+Cheese and other dairy products are also under attack for their fat content.

-We must then prove ourselves to consumers rather than already having their respect and trust in how we deal with issues concerning our industry.
-We as an industry need to come together, define what potential issues exist, what strengths we have, and proactively educate the public as to what, how and why we use the management practices we do.
+We must prove ourselves to consumers and gain their respect and trust about how we deal with issues concerning our industry.
+We need to come together as an industry, define the potential issues and the strengths we have, and proactively educate the public about how and why we use the management practices we do.

 If consumers are armed with the facts, they will be able to form a more accurate image of the dairy industry.
 Being proactive will help us win the battle for public opinion.